Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 At this level, enterprise or public name servers provide DNS resolution, so you don't need to configure name servers.
 Only the Envoy Proxy is configured at this level.

-This proxy configuration enables control plane traffic.
+This proxy configuration lets control plane traffic through.
 Data plane traffic usually targets local endpoints or upstream clusters, so it isn't proxied.
-Setting up the Envoy Proxy at this level lets the level 3 server use required internet services (URI) and leverages the proxy's RBAC capabilities to restrict access to Kubernetes networks and level3 or level4 network hosts.
-You can adjust these restrictions based on your implementation needs.
+Setting up the Envoy Proxy at this level lets the level 3 server use required internet services (URI) and uses the proxy's RBAC capabilities to restrict access to Kubernetes networks and level3 or level4 network hosts.
+Adjust these restrictions based on your implementation needs.

 Only port 443 and 8084 listeners are set up because AIO control plane traffic uses these ports.
 Not starting the port 80 HTTP listener improves security.

 Levels without internet access use the previously downloaded envoy/envoy:v1.33.0 image on the jump box.
 This level pulls the image from the source because it has internet access.

-### Understanding the Envoy Configuration
+### Understanding the Envoy configuration

 ```bash
 # Review the envoy configuration file